cymantex/chat-gpt-bash/README.md

 # ChatGPT Bash Script (`gpt`)
 ```
-~$ gpt "Can you give me some dinner suggestions?"
+user:~$ gpt "Can you give me some dinner suggestions?"
 Sure, here are a few dinner suggestions:

 1. Grilled chicken or fish with roasted vegetables and baked sweet potato.